Ken Foggo

-Kenneth Taylor Foggo (born 7 November 1943, in Perth, Scotland) is a former football player.
+Kenneth Taylor Foggo (born 7 November 1943) is a Scottish former footballer.

+Career

-He started his football career with West Bromwich Albion, but is best remembered for his time with Norwich City, for which he played from 1967 to 1972.
+He started his football career with West Bromwich Albion but is best remembered for his time with Norwich City, for which he played from 1967 to 1972.
 While playing for Norwich as a winger, he won the Player of the Year award twice and was the team's top scorer in three successive years.
-He was a member of the Norwich team that won the second division championship in 1972 and promotion to the top division for the first time in the club's history.
+He was a member of the Norwich team that won the Second Division championship in 1972 and promotion to the top division for the first time in the club's history.

 After leaving Norwich in 1972 he played for Portsmouth and Southend United.